National Student Auditions logo newNational Student Auditions

 • National Semifinals and Finals

-• 14 singers from each of the 18 categories (plus the Hall Johnson Spirituals Competition during conference years and the American Negro Spirituals Categories in non-conference years) advance to the national semifinal round.
+• 15 singers from each of 34 categories plus the Hall Johnson Spirituals Competition during conference years and the 3 American Negro Spirituals Categories in non-conference years — ALL advance to the national semifinal round.

-• From there, the top 3 singers from each category compete in the national final round.
+• The top 3 singers in each national semifinal category audition in the national final round.

-• The national final rounds will be held in conjunction with the NATS 2023 Summer Workshop (July 7-9, 2023, San Diego).
+• The national final rounds will be held in conjunction with the NATS 58th national conference in Knoxville, Tennessee (June 28–July 2, 2024).

-• Competition Dates: Online national screening begins second Friday in April, with the national finals scheduled in conjunction with the 2023 NATS Summer Workshop (July 7-9, 2023, San Diego).
+• Competition Dates: Online national screening begins the second Friday in April, with the national finals scheduled in conjunction with the NATS 58th national conference in Knoxville, Tennessee (June 28–July 2, 2024).

-• Deadline to Apply: April 14, 2023 (applications by emailed invitation-only, following regional auditions)
+• Deadline to Enter: April 12, 2024 (Entry is by emailed invitation-only, following regional auditions)

 $1,200 - 1st place in each category**